AwesomesauceLabs/piglet-manual/index.md

 glTF file/URL at runtime.
 Runtime glTF imports always use Legacy animation clips, because Unity does not yet provide an API for creating Mecanim animation clips at runtime (as of December 2020) [Footnote: XXX].
-For playing glTF animations without modification (e.g. blending, retargeting), it makes little practical difference whether the Mecanim or Legacy animation system is used.
+For basic playback of glTF animations, it makes little difference which system is used.

 When Piglet imports a glTF model with one or more animations at runtime, it attaches two additional components to the root